AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets.md

 ## Asset and AssetType Metadata Properties

-An asset or asset type metadata is static metadata associated with a given asset.
+An asset or asset type metadata is static information associated with a given asset.
 There are no limitations on the number of metadata contained (?) by an asset.
 An asset or asset type metadata does not stand alone.
 It must be specified within an Asset or AssetType object and, therefore, there are no direct API routes to asset or asset type metadata.

 | Property    | Type   | Required? |  Description                                                  |
 | ----------- | ------ | --------- |  ------------------------------------------------------------ |